gd03gd031/Windows-GDID-Changer/README.md

 Requires an internet connection.
 A new GDID is usually issued instantly, but script needs around 30–90 seconds to complete the job.

-<u><i>Use caution on domain-joined systems or managed environments.
-Removing device registration data may affect identity, authentication, management, or organizational enrollment states.</i></u>
+<u><i>**Use caution** on domain-joined systems or managed environments.
+Removing device registration data may affect identity, authentication, management, or organizational enrollment states.
+Do not use if your setup includes windows SSO or AD.
+This script might remove more session tokens than it should</i></u>

 <b>The script can force issuance of a new GDID even on the same hardware, but changing hardware identifiers before re-registration is recommended (see the end of this page).</b>